Representation Structure of the $SL(2, \mathbb{C})$ Acting in the Hilbert Space of the Quantum Coulomb Field: Cyclic subrepresentations

-In what follows, regarding the constants $\mathfrak{a}_j$, we use only the fact that the constant $\mathfrak{a}_0$ is nonzero.
-Because the components of $A(\lambda), B(\lambda)$ are analytic also at $\lambda=0$, and we have denominators that have zero of positive order at $\lambda=0$ in (\ref{explicitA}), (\ref{oddB}), (\ref{evenB}), then the sums in the numerators in (\ref{explicitA}), (\ref{oddB}), (\ref{evenB}) which are not multiplied by $\lambda$ must be equal zero at $\lambda=0$, and the sums in the numerators, which are multiplied by $\lambda$, must be nonzero at $\lambda=0$ because the lower order terms in these numerators must drop out, including the first order term.
-If we rewrite (\ref{oddB}), (\ref{evenB}) or (\ref{explicitA}) in the form
+Taking into account $\mathfrak{a}_0 \neq 0$, we observe the following.
+Because the components of $A(\lambda), B(\lambda)$ are analytic also at $\lambda=0$, and we have denominators that have zero of positive order at $\lambda=0$ in (\ref{explicitA}), (\ref{oddB}), (\ref{evenB}), then it is easily seen that the sums, say $F_{{}_{0}}(\lambda)$, in the numerators in (\ref{explicitA}), (\ref{oddB}), (\ref{evenB}), which are not multiplied by $\lambda$, must be equal zero at $\lambda=0$, and the sums, say $F_{{}_{1}}(\lambda)$, in the numerators, which are multiplied by $\lambda$, must be nonzero at $\lambda=0$, because the lower order terms in these numerators must drop out, including the first order term.
+Indeed, if we rewrite (\ref{B[l,lambda]}) (resp. (\ref{oddB}), (\ref{evenB})) or (\ref{explicitA}) in the form